fabianaapateanu/training-mobile-appium-desktop/README.md

     * If you use an emulator, I recommend Genymotion for Personal Use: https://www.genymotion.com.
 Please have prepared one Android 6.0 emulator ready for start
 * You will need to clone or download this project as zip file, in order to have access to the test application and Appium session json configuration files

-1. Android tools
+1. Android SDK tools

-* Make sure you have the correct value in ANDROID_HOME System variable - the path to the Android SDK installed with Android Studio or standalone.
+   * Make sure you have the correct value in ANDROID_HOME System variable - the path to the Android SDK installed with Android Studio or as standalone installation.
    * Adb Android tool can be found in ANDROID_HOME\platform-tools
    * Command line command for finding the connected Android devices on your computer:
     >adb devices

+2. Physical Android device

+   * Please remove from your device any lock option you might have - it needs to be set on None
+   * In Developer options, please also enable option: Stay awake, and disable option: Verify apps via USB.

 ## Install Appium desktop
 Please download the latest release of Appium app, the `.exe` for Windows or `.dmg` for Mac OS: